 ► Buy travel insurance before you go

 If you’re wondering how we afforded the surprise hotel, meal, and transportation expenses that come with being stranded somewhere for a few days, our travel insurance covered it all—which is why you should always purchase insurance before you travel!
-Our insurance company required us to pay for our expenses upfront, but we filed a claim when we returned home and were completely reimbursed a month later.
+We purchased a policy for our entire trip from World Nomads.
+We were required to pay for our expenses upfront, but we filed a claim when we returned home and were completely reimbursed a month later.
 Save your receipts, keep a copy of any emails or documentation you receive related to the cause of your delay, and don’t be shy about filing a claim for your expenses.
+The representatives we worked with at World Nomads were compassionate and knowledgeable about the specific plan we purchased, and we appreciated the guidance they provided to help us understand the options we had available to us.
 We ended up getting more money back than we spent on the policy in total, so it was well worth the expense!

 Embrace the journey: It’s not the end of the world